Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Algebraic preliminaries

 Define \(\mathcal N\) to be the orthogonal complement to \(\cP\) defined by \(\top\), i.e.\ \(\mathcal N \coloneqq \bigoplus_{n = 2}^\infty \cP^{\top n}\), so that \(\hck = \bbR \oplus \cP \oplus \mathcal N\), and define \(\cQ\) to be the annihilator of \(\bbR \oplus \cN\) in \(\hgl\) w.r.t.\ the pairing \eqref{eq:dual}, i.e.\ \say{dual primitives}

 The isomorphism of \Cref{thm:T} dualises to one \(\top^* \colon (\hgl(V), \star) \to (\tens (\cQ(V)),\otimes )\) which identifies \(\hgl(V)\) with the free algebra over \(\cQ(V)\), naturally in \(V\).
-Putting everything together, we have the following result, original to \cite[Proposition 4.4]{Hof03} (see \cite[Theorem 4.8]{CW17} for the decorated case); recall that by a pairing of bialgebras it is intended that the products and coproducts are dual to each other, where the pairing on the tensor product of bialgebras is given in the obvious way.
+Putting everything together, we have the following result, original to \cite[Proposition 4.4]{Hof03} (see \cite[Theorem 4.8]{CW17} for the decorated case).
+We recall that a pairing of bialgebras induces an obvious duality between products and coproducts.

 \begin{theorem}[Duality between Connes-Kreimer and Grossman-Larson] The pairing \eqref{eq:dual} is a non-degenerate pairing of graded Hopf bialgebras, and the following diagram